puffyCid/artemis-api/artemis-docs/docs/Contributing/overview.md

 # Timestamps

-All timestamps artemis outputs are in UNIXEPOCH seconds.
-The only exceptions
+All timestamps artemis outputs are in ISO RFC 3339 format (YYYY-MM-DDTHH:mm:ss.SSSZ).
+The timestamp from should be from UNIXEPOCH time.
-are:

-- UnifiedLogs and EventLogs use UNIXEPOCH nanoseconds.
-- Journals and Spotlight use UNIXEPOCH microseconds.

-If your new artifact has a timestamp, you will need to make sure the timestamp is in UNIXEPOCH seconds.
+If your new artifact has a timestamp, you will need to make sure the timestamp is in YYYY-MM-DDTHH:mm:ss.SSSZ format.
 Though exceptions may be allowed if needed, these exceptions will only be for the duration (ex: seconds vs nanoseconds).

 No other time formats such as Windows FILETIME, FATTIME, Chromium time, etc are allowed.